 The final game in this list of Xbox rogues is Dead Cells, the side-scrolling platform game by Motion Twin.
 The studio manages to fuse a bunch of really exciting mechanics together to create one of the most immersive and exciting platform games of all time.

 There’s a lot of DLC for Dead Cells by now, so make sure you’re playing the complete version of the game.
-That includes the newest addition, Return to Castlevania – it’s a fitting conclusion to the game and a reverent nod to a game that was a clear inspiration to Motion Twin.
+That includes the newest addition, Return to Castlevania – it’s a fitting conclusion to the game and a reverent nod to a game that was a clear inspiration to Evil Empire, the studio responsible for a lot of the Dead Cells DLC.